 If neither you nor the party at fault has insurance coverage and you can’t delay payment, you’re legally responsible for payment of your own medical bills.
 You may reach out to the medical care provider if you won’t be able to make payments and ask for other payment options.
 In addition, medical bills are dischargeable in bankruptcy.
 If your medical expenses are truly crippling, you may consider filing for bankruptcy as a last resort.

-If you’ve been injured in an accident, including workplace injuries, contact one of our an experienced attorney.
+If you’ve been injured in an accident, including workplace injuries, contact one of our experienced attorneys.
 We’re happy to give you a consultation to discuss your unique situation and your best options for getting the medical care you need.